 Port Vila Efate, Vanuatu Travel Guide

-Then, visit the National Museum of Vanuatu for a quick cultural overview.
+Then, visit the National Museum of Vanuatu for a swift cultural overview.
 In the afternoon, take a taxi or minibus north to Mele Cascades.
-Spend a few hours walking up the waterfall, swimming in the rock pools, and enjoying the lush surroundings.
+Spend a few hours walking up the waterfall, going for a swim in the natural pools, plus appreciating the lush surroundings.
 Return to Port Vila for dinner at a waterfront restaurant.

-A shorter visit to Port Vila allows for concentrated exploration and attractions in nature.
+A shorter visit to Port Vila allows for concentrated exploration and natural attractions.

 Day 3: Island Marine Sanctuary and Departure.
 Board the short ferry to Hideaway Island Marine Sanctuary.
 Spend the morning snorkeling, visiting the underwater post office, and relaxing on the beach.
-Enjoy lunch on Hideaway Island or back on the mainland.
+Enjoy lunch on Hideaway Island or back not on the islands.
 Head to the airport for your departure.

 Day 5: Underwater Exploration.
 Dedicate a full day to Hideaway Island Marine Sanctuary for snorkeling or diving.
 Alternatively, if you are an accredited diver, book a dive trip to local wrecks or reefs with a dive operator.
 Day SIX: Historical Exploration & Leisure.
 Take a guided tour to Chief Roi Mata's Domain.
-Spend the afternoon relaxing at your resort, enjoying spa treatments, or engaging in light water activities like kayaking.
-The FINAL day: Departure.
+Spend the afternoon relaxing at your hotel, enjoying spa treatments, or engaging in light water activities like kayaking.
+Day 7: Departure.
 Have a final leisurely breakfast, perhaps some last-minute souvenir shopping, and depart.

 Fly to Tanna for 2-3 days, including Mount Yasur volcano and cultural villages.

-For stays over two weeks, consider doing it yourself-catering in Port Vila or Efate for immersion.
+For stays over two weeks, consider self-catering in Port Vila or Efate for immersion.

 Customize your Port Vila trip to specific interests and budget, considering seasonal advantages.